kevjosey/cbal/readme.md

 make install
 ```

-3. Go to the [release page](https://github.com/kevjosey/cbal/releases) and down
+3. Go to the [release page](https://github.com/kevjosey/cbal/releases) and download
-   load the tar.gz file of the version you want to install.
+the tar.gz file of the version you want to install.

   * Install from the command line